the organizational cognizance® model

 - What Entities (clients, projects, contracts, etc.) will I interact with?

-- What Workflows, Core Processes do I participate in?
+- What Core Processes do I participate in?

-- What Processes, Procedures will I follow and/or maintain?
+- What Procedures, Work Instructions, Policies will I follow and/or maintain?

 - What Systems do I interface with and need to master?